Setting up Solr

 5) Query section controls everything related to search queries such as maximum number of clauses in boolean query.
 It contains the caching section and event listener section.

-• Caching section is used to configure the caching parameters depending on the size of the index.
+- Caching section is used to configure the caching parameters depending on the size of the index.
 Solr caches are associated with a specific instance of an Index Searcher, a specific view of an index that doesn't change during the lifetime of that searcher.
 As long as that Index Searcher is being used, any items in its cache will be valid and available for reuse.
 When a new searcher is opened, the current searcher continues servicing requests while the new one auto-warms its cache.
 The new searcher uses the current searcher's cache to pre-populate its own.
 When the new searcher is ready, it is registered as the current searcher and begins handling all new search requests.
 The old searcher will be closed once it has finished servicing all its requests.
 Details of each cache is as follows:

 FilterCache is used by SolrIndexSearcher for filters and unordered sets of all documents matching the query.
 For new searcher filterCache is pre-populated using the most recently accessed items.
 QueryResultCache caches the result of previously searched queries, while DocumentCache caches Lucene document objects which contains the fields of the document.
 The generic used defined cache can be defined and accessed by SolrIndexSearcher methods getCache(), cacheLookup() and cacheInsert().
-Also there are optimizations to use filter for a search and to enable the use of queryResultCache for specific number of result items.
+Also there are optimizations to use filter for a search and to enable the use of queryResultCache for specific number of result items. - Listener section defines a set of listeners triggered by a query related event to perform operations such as prepare cache for new or first search etc.

 HandleSelect is for backward compatiblity